WALL-E: Animation

 Stanton wanted EVE to be at the higher end of technology, and asked iPod designer Jonathan Ive to inspect her design.
 He was very impressed.
 Her eyes are modelled on Lite-Brite toys, but Pixar chose not to make them overly expressive as it would be too easy to have her eyes turn into hearts to express love or something similar.
 Her limited design meant the animators had to treat her like a drawing, relying on posing her body to express emotion.
 They also found her similar to a manatee or a narwhal because her floating body resembled an underwater creature.
-Auto was a conscious homage to HAL 9000 from 2001: A Space Odyssey, and the usage of Also sprach Zarathustra for the showdown between Captain McCrea and Auto furthers that.
+Auto was a conscious homage to HAL 9000 from 2001: A Space Odyssey, and the usage of The Blue Danube when Captain McCrea observes his daily tasks, also Also sprach Zarathustra for the showdown between Captain McCrea and Auto furthers that.
 The manner in which he hangs from a wall or ceiling gives him a threatening feel, like a spider.
 Originally, Auto was designed entirely differently, resembling EVE, but masculine and authoritative and SECUR-T was also a more aggressive patrol steward robot.
 The majority of the robot cast were formed with the Build-a-bot program, where different heads, arms and treads were combined in over a hundred variations.
 The humans were modelled on sea lions due to their blubbery bodies, as well as babies.
 The filmmakers noticed baby fat is a lot tighter than adult fat and copied that texture for the film's humans.

 To animate their robots, the film's story crew and animation crew watched a Keaton and a Charlie Chaplin film every day for almost a year, and occasionally a Harold Lloyd picture.
 Afterwards, the filmmakers knew all emotions could be conveyed silently.
 Stanton cited Keaton's "great stone face" as giving them perseverance in animating a character with an unchanging expression.
 As he rewatched these, Stanton felt that filmmakers—since the advent of sound—relied on dialogue too much to convey exposition.
 The filmmakers dubbed the cockroach WALL-E keeps as a pet "Hal", in reference to silent film producer Hal Roach (as well as being an additional reference to HAL 9000).
 They also watched 2001: A Space Odyssey, The Black Stallion and Never Cry Wolf, films that had sound but were not reliant on dialogue.
 Stanton acknowledged Silent Running as an influence because its silent robots were a forerunner to the likes of R2-D2, and that the "hopeless romantic" Woody Allen also inspired WALL-E.